python/cpython/Doc/howto/urllib2.rst

 Proxies
 =======

-**urllib.request** will auto-detect your proxy settings and use those.
+**urllib** will auto-detect your proxy settings and use those.
 This is through the ``ProxyHandler`` which is part of the normal handler chain.
 Normally that's a good thing, but there are occasions when it may not be helpful [#]_.
 One way to do this is to setup our own ``ProxyHandler``, with no proxies defined.
 This